Syntax-Aware Graph-to-Graph Transformer for Semantic Role Labelling: Syntax-aware Graph-to-Graph Transformer

-The dependency parser jointly predicts a sequence of PoS tags and the dependency graph as follows:

-where $E^{syn}$ is the BERT encoder, $A$ is the output contextualised token representations, and $D^{pos}$ is the decoder for PoS tags. $D^{syn}$ is a joint scorer and decoder for dependency and constituency graphs based on Head-driven phrase structure grammar (HPSG)~\cite{zhou-zhao-2019-head}.
-We choose this decoder since it achieved state-of-the-art results in the dependency parsing task.
-More details about the architecture of decoders can be found in \newcite{zhou-zhao-2019-head}.
+\paragraph{Syntactic Parser.} The parser jointly predicts PoS tags and the dependency graph.
+We apply the parser defined in \newcite{zhou-etal-2020-parsing}, which uses a joint scorer and decoder for dependency and constituency graphs based on Head-driven Phrase Structure Grammar~\cite{zhou-zhao-2019-head}.
+This method has achieved state-of-the-art results in the dependency parsing task.